itsajayy/aiAgent/README.md

 Add tabs for navigation	tab1, tab2 = st.tabs(["Dashboard", "Logs"])	Great for switching between analytics and raw data Add logo or header	st.image("assets/logo.png", width=120)	Place branding at the top

-📊 4.
-Designing Effective Analytics
-Keep it minimal: Avoid overcrowding with too many metrics.

-Use color psychology: Red for urgency, green for resolved, blue for neutral actions.

-Interactive filters: Add dropdowns or sliders for dates and urgency levels.

-Use tooltips: Help users interpret metrics clearly.

-🧰 Developer Notes
-When switching from OpenAI to Grok, update:

-toml
-Copy code
-[llm]
-provider = "grok"
-api_key = "your-grok-key"
-And edit libs/llm_client.py to load the relevant API client.

-Add custom logic for new analytics in app.py under the "Dashboard Metrics" section.

-Log errors and API timeouts gracefully — Streamlit’s st.error() helps display readable messages.

-To clean or rebuild data:

-bash
-Copy code
-python libs/gmail_to_sheets.py
-🚀 Future Enhancements
-Email intent classification (urgent, info, query, complaint)

-Sentiment tracking for responses

-Integration with Microsoft Outlook / Teams

-Dashboard export as PDF

-Role-based login for multiple staff

-🧑‍💻 Author
-Ajay Sumukh
-📍 Built for process automation and intelligent email management using Streamlit and AI.
-💡 "Turning inbox chaos into organized insight."

-🪪 License
-MIT License — Free for modification and distribution with attribution.

-yaml
-Copy code

----

-Would you like me to also generate a **`config.toml`** and **custom CSS snippet** that perfectly match your